seeddisperser/standard-toolkit/packages/design-system/src/documentation/implementation.md

 ## Overview

-Welcome to the C2 Design System (C2DS) implementation guide.
+Welcome to the C2 design system implementation guide.
 If you haven't already read [why we built this system](./#why-does-this-design-system-exist) or looked over the [concept docs](./concepts), you might want to familiarize yourself with those first before digging into the implementation.
 Having a good grounding in the architecture and foundational libraries will smooth the process of building and integrating this system into an application.

 This guide has four sections: